 - audit

-- · compensation; and
+- compensation; and

 - nominating and governance.

 The board is divided into three classes.
-Classes I and II are each structured to comprise three directors (although there is a vacancy in Class I), and Class III is structured to comprise four directors.
+Classes I and II are each structured to be composed of three directors (although there is a vacancy in Class I), and Class III is structured to be composed of four directors.
 Directors serve for a three-year term.